Gambit (Marvel Comics): Publication history

+1990s

-Gambit was created by writer Chris Claremont and artist Jim Lee.
+Writer Chris Claremont and artist Jim Lee created Gambit.
 The character was introduced in-story in The Uncanny X-Men #266 (Aug.
 1990), which was written by Chris Claremont and drawn by Mike Collins.
+In the initial story, he is a companion to Storm, who has been de-aged to childhood.

 His next in-story appearance was intended to be in The Uncanny X-Men Annual #14 (July 1990), but that book was published three weeks early by mistake, before issue #266 was published.
 Because the story in the annual is set after the story in #266, there is some debate about which issue is the "true" first appearance of the character.
-Gambit joined the X-Men and appeared in almost every issue until The Uncanny X-Men #281 before moving to the X-Men title for a number of years.
-When Storm created a splinter group to hunt for Destiny's diaries in the pages of X-Treme X-Men, Gambit joined her in issue #5 and co-starred for the remainder of the series.

-Gambit has starred or co-starred in four mini-series:

-The Uncanny X-Men #266 (Aug.
-1990) is the first in-story appearance of Gambit, even though another book featuring him was published prior to it by mistake.
-Cover art by Andy Kubert and Pat Brosseau.
+Gambit joined the X-Men and appeared in Uncanny X-Men over the next year.